genedelisa/GDLogpod/Readme.md

 Yet another logger for Swift.
-This uses Apple's Unified Logging `OSLog` - and `NSLog` as a fallback.
+This uses Apple's Unified Logging `OSLog` - and `NSLog` as a fallback, so it's essentially a façade.
 I think this makes `OSLog` easier to use in Swift since you can use string interpolation.

 Use the system console (and/or Xcode's console) to read the logging messages.